jackrr/eymo/README.md

 Ey(e)mo(uth) is a program that does fun things with a video stream of a face.

+You can view the live WASM version [here](https://jackratner.com/projects/eymo) or follow the installation instructions below to run on desktop.

 ## Installation / first time setup

 ### Desktop